-1. Extracting business requirements, visualising the experience from the user, front and back-end operations and connecting the system joins to create new or improved service concepts.
+1. Extracting business requirements, visualising the experience from the user, front and back-end operations and connecting the system joins to create new or improved service strategies;

-2. Collect qualitative and quantitative data and insides in the specific context of a group project with ethical procedures in mind.
-Collected insides allow learners to understand user and stakeholders' needs and behaviours to design meaningful service value propositions.
+2. Collecting qualitative and quantitative data and insides in the specific context of a group project with ethical procedures in their mind.
+Collected insides allow learners to understand user's and stakeholders' needs and behaviours to design meaningful service value propositions;

-5. Translating digital complexity with utilising systems thinking minimises friction between the user and digital interfaces.
+5. Translating digital complexity with utilising systems thinking to minimise friction between the user and digital interfaces;

 6. Recognising future trends to predict strategic service business expansions in diverse domains and contexts and

 7. Constructively reflect on a group project progress, learning, lectures, (virtual) visits and other projects theme.